octoana/monorepo-code-scanning-action/README.md

 The `scan` Action scans any changed projects using CodeQL (or optionally another tool), using just the changes to the defined projects.

-A sparse checkout of the project in which changes happened is used to speed up the checkout and target scans at just that project.
+A sparse checkout of the project in which changes happened is used to speed up the checkout, and target scans at just that project.

 The scan can use a custom code scanning workflow to do manual build steps and any required preparation steps before the scanning, which must be located at `.github/workflows/code-scanning-custom-analysis.yml` in your repository.
 This is used for the `build-mode` of `manual` or `other`.